 The Come and See programme encourages the children to think about their relationships and act responsibly.
 Year 5 and 6 children take on specific roles and leadership responsibilities within our school to develop their sense of community including helping with younger children at play times, this includes library leaders, sports ambassadors, the school council and learning mentors.
-(Our behaviour policy is founded on the principals of restorative justice).
-We link our Gospel Values to the British Values weekly through our statements to live by, please see appendix 3.
+Our behaviour policy is founded on our 10 school virtues and the principals of restorative justice following the trust guidelines for behaviour agreed by all Head teachers across the trust.